The Bankrate promise

 What is HO-3 insurance?

 HO-3 insurance is the most standard home insurance policy.
 Almost every private property insurance company offers it.
 At a high level, it covers your home, your personal belongings and your liability as a homeowner.

 HO-3 insurance policies are available for single-family homes, multi-family homes and townhouses.
 To get an HO-3 policy, you have to own and live in the dwelling.

 What does an HO-3 policy cover?

-An HO-3 insurance policy offers basic coverages that you will find with most homeowners insurance policies, including:
+An HO-3 insurance policy offers basic coverage types that you will find with most homeowners insurance policies, including:

-- Liability coverage: Liability coverage will pay for your legal fees if someone gets hurt on your property or if you accidentally damage someone else’s property, and you go to court.
+- Liability coverage: Liability coverage will typically pay for your legal fees if someone gets hurt on your property or if you accidentally damage someone else’s property, and you go to court.

 - Medical payments coverage: Medical payments coverage will help pay for a guest’s medical expenses if they get injured at your home.

 - Additional living expenses: Additional living expenses help pay for your hotel, food, laundry and parking expenses if a covered peril damages your home and you have to relocate temporarily.